woutervanbeek/HEAT_Reproduction/README.txt

 4. How preprocess new data from RPLAN.
 5. How to create the results from RPLAN.

+After these steps.
+There are two files left:
+Image_processing.ipynb <-- this produces the pictures from our blog Create_annot_files.ipynb <-- this contains some experiments into annotation files.

 ###################################
 #--- 1. Instalation guide HEAT ---#
 ###################################